abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 docker run --entrypoint sleep2.0 ubuntu-sleeper 10
 ```

-How this entrypoint and command maps to kubenetes Pod ? well this is quite straight forward
+How this entrypoint and command maps to kubernetes Pod ? well this is quite straight forward

 ```yaml
 apiVersion: v1